These guidelines and tips will help you have a home that feels well put together and beautiful…your next level home!

 4. BALANCE

 Balance is about equilibrium.
-Is the distribution of visual weight around the room to make it feel stable and relaxed.
+It’s the distribution of visual weight around the room to make it feel stable and relaxed.
 Imagine the furniture being on a scale, you want both sides of the room to have similar “weights” in order to feel balanced.
 This also applies to accessories.
 We don’t want all the heavy tall accessories on one side of a built-in or console and small ones on the other.

 Tip: visual weight is as important as actual weight.
 A dark textured vase will have more visual weight than a clear glass vase of the same size.